peterloes/SmartAnimalTraps/README.md

 ## 4 ReusedFrontplateLightBarriers & electronicsServo
 - Radio module
-- Reused frontplate nestbox with Lightbarriers
+- Reused frontplate nestbox with lightbarriers
 - Servomotor and shutter is adjusted to the end positions.

 !!!
 Electronics Radio Module V??? in process DD.06.2022